Table of Contents

 The phrase “the acceptable year of the Lord,” means “the year of the favor [shown by God to men].”
 This points to the revelation of God’s saving grace as seen in the life and work of our Redeemer (Luke 4:19).
 From the very beginning, Christianity declared the “good news” or “gospel” of God’s redeeming love.
 The angel of God when announcing the birth of Christ the Savior, said to the shepherds, “Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people” (Luke 2:10).

 The Day of Vengeance

 At the same time of declaring the “acceptable year of the Lord,” God declared the day of His vengeance.
-The difference is between “favor” for those who believe in the Messiah and “vengeance” upon those who reject His love.
+The difference is between “favor” for those who believe in the Messiah and “vengeance” upon those who do evil.
 In the synagogue at Nazareth, Christ presented these truths.
 He declared His mission when He read this passage in Isaiah (Luke 4:18).
 And He affirmed, “Today this Scripture is fulfilled in your hearing” (Luke 4:21).